 - For some strange reason, everything around seems to be slightly warm to the touch but that may be me.

 - Her whole body seemed to be throbbing and every millimeter of her skin was painful to the touch.

 - see base1.

-- Reach the bottom of a body of water with one’s feet or a pole.Example sentences
+- Reach the ground below a stretch of water with one’s feet or a pole.Example sentences

 - Then I let myself down into the water which, on touching bottom, proved to be several feet over my head in depth.

 - He sank below the surface, and his feet touched bottom!

 - Her feet touched bottom and she stood up slowly, revelling in the water flowing from her as she rose from the pool.

 - 7.1Be at the lowest or worst point: the housing market has touched bottomMore example sentences